omamin135/omamin135/README.md

-- Hi, I’m Om Amin
-- I am a 2nd year student at The Ohio State University studying Computer Science and Engineering
+I'm a sophmore studying computer science and engineering at The Ohio State University.
+Through my years at OSU I have leanred how to apply myself to collaboratively lead and solve many problems with others.